Nebraska corrections official resigns after inmate is denied abortion, citing ‘shame’ to public service

 “I think that it’s pretty rare that this type of case comes to a lawsuit,” Richters told The Post.

-"It’s telling that we filed the lawsuit and hours later they agreed to allow her to access care after weeks of blocking her“ she added.
+“It’s telling that we filed the lawsuit and hours later they agreed to allow her to access care after weeks of blocking her,” she added.
 “In our case our client did everything right.”

 Thomas, the disability coordinator, didn’t know the inmate but had heard chatter around his office about the litigation, he said.
 When he read the ACLU’s lawsuit online, he said, he was appalled.